 Ohio became the 25th U.S. state to legalize medical marijuana after Gov. John Kasich House Bill 523 into law in June 2016.
 Under the law, patients with a recommendation from a Ohio-licensed doctor are allowed cannabis plant material, edibles, patches, oils and tinctures.
 The law, however, prohibits smokable marijuana products and home cultivation.

 The law took effect September 6, 2016.
-However, the state still needs to up dispensaries and the program is not expected to be operational until September 2018.
+However, the state is still in the process of setting up growers and dispensaries.
+Ohio’s medical marijuana patient registry opened on December 3, 2018. and cannabis should be available to purchase from dispensaries before February 1, 2019.
 Until then, lawmakers are allowing patients to travel to Michigan or other nearby legal states to purchase marijuana and carry it back across state lines.